 We use Safety Scorecards tracking the safety performance of our drivers, branches, and divisions.
 Our scorecards include safety-leading indicators, allowing us to spot trends and preventing them from becoming problems.
 These leading indicators are reported and discussed no less than monthly in each region.

 Regional Safety Committee calls are conducted weekly, with a representative from each branch in attendance.
 Safety KPIs as well as action items are discussed in detail.
 Attendees are responsible for taking any lessons learned to their local teams.
 All participants are expected to communicate the theme of the meeting to their local branch team members and self-audit, confirming everyone is in compliance with these practices.

 We have partnered with our insurers for several years to conduct external audits of our safety management system and practices.
 Seasoned safety auditors from the insurer visit and assess our operational safety practices to look for injury potential based on latest trends at select branch locations.
 This program leverages external expertise maintaining our best in class safety management system.

 Results from the Regional Safety Committee calls, the internal and external audits, and Safety Save reports are used in continuously updating our SMS.
 We know the critical importance of safety performance and avoiding injuries.
 We continue to focus on the root cause of our incidents, changing our approach as needed to target trending safety metrics.

 Focused on Safety Innovation

 Safety Save App

-We invest millions of dollars each year in safety training, equipment and process improvements.
+We invest millions of dollars each year in safety training, equipment, and process improvements.
 One highlight is DriveCam, an onboard driver behavior monitoring system.
 If risky driving behavior is ever detected, leaders are informed so they can coach drivers and gain commitment for improvement.
-This and other innovative initiatives have, in part, led to our industry-leading Department of Transportation safety scores, signiﬁcant citation reductions and lower insurance rates.
+This and other innovative initiatives have led to our industry-leading Department of Transportation safety scores, signiﬁcant citation reductions and lower insurance rates.